VarunPandrangi/bioRxiv/README.md

 ## Overview

-This project implements a **state-of-the-art deep learning pipeline** for classifying bioRxiv research abstracts into infectious disease categories.
+This project implements a **deep learning pipeline** for classifying bioRxiv research abstracts into infectious disease categories.
 It demonstrates a comprehensive machine learning workflow—from data collection and preprocessing to advanced transformer model training and statistical validation.

 ### Project Highlights